spurin/wsl-cgroupsv2/README.md

 ### Update Docker Desktop

-Install the latest version of Docker Desktop, this process has been tested and known to work well with Docker Desktop from `v4.21.1` onwards
+Install the latest version of Docker Desktop, this process has been tested and is known to work well with Docker Desktop from `v4.21.1` onwards.

 ### Check your WSL Distro